 Boxers Muhammad Ali and Joe Frazier met for what was dubbed the "Fight of the Century" in 1974.
 Tennis superstars Roger Federer and Rafael Nadal have met countless times over the years but produced one of the greatest matches of all time in the 2008 Wimbledon final.
 MLB fans have been treated to a handful of Clayton Kershaw-Mike Trout duels over the past decade.

-You can debate all you want about today’s No. 1 quarterback, but Green Bay’s Aaron Rodgers cemented his status when he outplayed New England’s Tom Brady in Week 13 of the 2014 NFL season.
-Even if it was just a regular season pro football game.
+You can debate all you want about today's No. 1 quarterback, but Tampa Bay Buccaneers' Tom Brady cemented his status when he outplayed Green Bay's Aaron Rodgers at Lambeau Field in the 2021 NFC Championship game.

 The 1990s Dallas Cowboys need very little introduction.
 They won the 1992 and 1993 Super Bowls behind Pro-Bowlers like Smith, quarterback Troy Aikman and wide receiver Michael Irvin.
 They won another in '95.
 Owner Jerry Jones and head coach Jimmy Johnson had something special brewing in Arlington, but a falling out between the two led to longtime Oklahoma coach Barry Switzer taking over in 1994.